 Business owner income

-If you own a C Corp or S Corp and actively work in the company, you must take a salary.
-If you do not actively work in a C Corp but are a shareholder, you will receive dividends.
+You must take a salary if you own a C Corp or S Corp and actively work in the company.
+You will receive dividends if you do not actively work in a C Corp but are a shareholder.
 If you do not actively work in an S Corp but are a shareholder, you will receive distributions.

 Unlike C Corp owners, S Corp owners can receive both salaries and distributions.
 Salaries and distributions are taxed differently.
 Employment taxes are withheld on salaries.
 Distributions and dividends are not subject to employment taxes.